NFT Accounting for Companies: Outside ASU 2023-08, Into the Intangible (2026)

 NFT Accounting for Companies: Outside ASU 2023-08, Into the Intangible

-- NFTs are outside ASU 2023-08 — the standard requires fungibility; an NFT is non-fungible by definition.
+- NFTs are outside ASU 2023-08: the standard requires fungibility, and an NFT is non-fungible by definition.

-- No new fair-value model for NFTs → they follow other guidance: typically intangible (IAS 38), or inventory (IAS 2) if held for sale.
+- With no new fair-value model, NFTs follow other guidance — typically an intangible under IAS 38, or inventory under IAS 2 if held for sale.

-- Cost-less-impairment is the common landing point — the pre-ASU problem persists for NFTs.
+- Cost less impairment is the common landing point, which means the pre-ASU problem persists for NFTs.

-- Valuation is hard — unique, often illiquid, frequently no active market.
+- Valuation is genuinely hard, because NFTs are unique, often illiquid, and frequently have no active market for the specific token.

-- Unsettled — no NFT-specific standard; the documented judgement is the audit artefact.
+- The area is unsettled.
+With no NFT-specific standard, the documented classification and valuation judgement is the audit artefact.

 Why NFTs are excluded from ASU 2023-08

-ASU 2023-08's scope criteria require, among other things, that the asset be fungible.
-An NFT is non-fungible by definition — each token is unique.
-It therefore fails the scope test and is explicitly outside the new fair-value-through-net-income model (see the ASU 2023-08 scope).
-This is deliberate: the fair-value model relies on the kind of observable market that unique tokens generally do not have.
+The scope criteria in ASU 2023-08 require, among other things, that the asset be fungible.
+An NFT is non-fungible by definition, since each token is unique, so it fails the scope test and sits explicitly outside the new fair-value-through-net-income model (see the ASU 2023-08 scope).
+The exclusion is deliberate: the fair-value model relies on the kind of observable market that unique tokens generally do not have.

 Where NFTs land instead

-Excluded from the fungible-crypto model, NFTs follow other applicable guidance, routed by the purpose of holding — the same fork as for fungible crypto (IAS 38 vs IAS 2), but without the ASU 2023-08 fair-value override:
+Excluded from the fungible-crypto model, NFTs follow other applicable guidance, routed by the purpose of holding.
+It is the same fork as for fungible crypto (IAS 38 vs IAS 2), but without the ASU 2023-08 fair-value override:

 | Purpose of holding | Likely treatment |